 So you want to delve more deeply into the material?
-Then you should become familiar with the six diversity dimensions, which we will present to you in brief.
+Then you should become familiar with the seven diversity dimensions, which we will present to you in brief.
 The idea of the model is to make diversity in your organisation more tangible.
 You will see, furthermore, that diversity in the truest sense of the word includes quite a few different aspects.

 Further outwards there follow the external and “organisational” level of the circle.
 The further a characteristic is from the core of the model, the more flexible and variable it is.
 This plays no role, however, for the dimension’s value.
 Each one is just as important as the others.